PRIVACY NOTICE

 We have grouped together the different types of personal data we collect and use about you into the following categories:

-• Health Data including information derived from or related to autoantibody testing, complete blood counts (CBC) and related blood panels, faecal immunochemical tests (FIT), calprotectin levels, and gut microbiome analyses (which may include incidental human genetic material) and digital and other health data, including medical history, symptoms, diagnoses, medication, appointments, mental health, activity, biometric and other vital sign data, allergies and intolerances and your unique patient identification number.
+- Health Data including information derived from or related to autoantibody testing, complete blood counts (CBC) and related blood panels, faecal immunochemical tests (FIT), calprotectin levels, Secretory Immunoglobin A and gut microbiome analyses (which may include incidental human genetic material) and digital and other health data, including medical history, symptoms, diagnoses, medication, appointments, mental health, activity, biometric and other vital sign data, allergies and intolerances and your unique patient identification number.
+Health Data also includes data derived from wearable devices and health monitoring technology connected to the Platform (such as Apple Health, Fitbit, Google Health and similar devices), including but not limited to heart rate, heart rate variability (HRV), sleep patterns, activity levels and other physiological measurements passively collected through such integrations.
+Such wearable-derived data may constitute health data or biometric data for the purposes of UK GDPR and is treated accordingly as special category personal data.

 The law considers certain data about your health and data about your genetic characteristics to be sensitive data which is subject to stricter rules.